This post may contain affiliate links. Please read our disclosure policy.

 Recipe Variations

 Looking to customize your buttered noodles?
-Try these simple ideas to change up the flavors and make the dish your own:
+Try these simple ideas:

 - Spicy: Sprinkle in red pepper flakes for a touch of heat.